Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Abstract

 \section{Abstract}

-This paper investigates the propagation of harmful information in multilingual large language models (LLMs) and evaluates the efficacy of various unlearning methods.
-We demonstrate that fake information, regardless of the language it is in, once introduced into these models through training data, can spread across different languages, compromising the integrity and reliability of the generated content.
-Our findings reveal that standard unlearning techniques, which typically focus on English data, are insufficient in mitigating the spread of harmful content in multilingual contexts and could inadvertently reinforce harmful content across languages.
-We show that only by addressing harmful responses in both English and the original language of the harmful data can we effectively eliminate generations for all languages.
-This underscores the critical need for comprehensive unlearning strategies that consider the multilingual nature of modern LLMs to enhance their safety and reliability across diverse linguistic landscapes.
+This paper investigates the propagation of information in multilingual large language models (LLMs) and evaluates the efficacy of various unlearning methods.
+We demonstrate that misinformation, regardless of the language it is in, once introduced into these models through training data, can spread across different languages, compromising the integrity and reliability of the generated content.
+Our findings reveal that standard unlearning techniques, which typically focus on English data, are insufficient in mitigating the spread of fake content in multilingual contexts and could inadvertently reinforce misinformation across languages.
+We show that only by addressing misinformative responses in both English and the original language of the fake data we can effectively eliminate it for all languages.
+This underscores the critical need for comprehensive unlearning strategies that consider the multilingual nature of modern LLMs to enhance their safety and reliability across landscapes.
+Code and data is accessible here: \href{https://github.com/TaiMingLu/learn-unlearn}{https://github.com/TaiMingLu/learn-unlearn}.